 Jeff is national vice-chair of the firm’s Appellate Group.
 He teaches civil rights law, has authored several chapters of the leading treatise on California employment law and serves on the editorial board of a forthcoming book on California employment litigation.

 Experience in Action

-- Serving as lead appellate counsel in writs and appeals in the Ninth Circuit and California Courts of Appeal, and handling matters in the California Supreme Court and United States Supreme Court.
+- Serving as lead appellate counsel in writs and appeals in the Ninth Circuit and California Courts of Appeal, and handling matters in the U.S. Supreme Court and California Supreme Court.

-- Advising employers on employment disputes, with particular expertise in wage and hour class actions and retaliation, whistleblowing and disability discrimination.
+- Litigating employment disputes, with particular expertise in discrimination, retaliation, whistleblowing and disability discrimination.

-- A public entity, facing one of the largest civil rights verdicts in U.S. history, engaged Jeff to lead post-trial motions and successfully obtained a new damages trial.
+- A public entity, facing one of the largest civil rights verdicts in U.S. history (nearly $100 million), engaged Jeff to lead post-trial motions and successfully obtained a new damages trial.

-- Represented a public entity in the Ninth Circuit and United States Supreme Court in free exercise challenge to public health restrictions on churches.
+- Represented a public entity in the Ninth Circuit and U.S. Supreme Court in free exercise challenge to public health restrictions on churches.